 Looking for a Museum staff visit for older grades?
-Contact Julianna Acheson, Engagement Manager, at firstname.lastname@example.org to discuss how we can help.
+Check out our Contact us at firstname.lastname@example.org to discuss how we can help.

 Don’t see what you’re looking for?
 Museum education staff is always happy to work with you to create custom content.

 With close to 70,000 items in the Museum collection, we span centuries of history and art in Maine.

 Simply contact the Museum team at email@example.com or (207)985-4802 to get the conversation started.
 We’ll find the best fit on our team and respond accordingly.
 We look forward to hearing from you!

 Did you know that the Museum recognizes graduating KHS seniors for excellence in Art and History each year?
 Learn more about this award program, and how to create one for your school, by clicking here.

 The Museum is proud to offer educators a free membership to the Museum.
 Their work has lasting effects on students’ abilities to understand the world.
 Because of their inspirational work, our program launched in 2016 to offer free memberships to all York County teachers.* Not only are our county’s teachers the conduits of knowledge to the next generation of lifelong learners (and museum-goers!), but this small effort for teachers aligns with our commitment to community engagement, personal connections to history and providing access to all.

 * The Brick Store Museum will give one individual membership to nursery school through Grade 12 teachers in a public or private school in York County.
 The benefits of membership are not transferable.